 Cynthia Levinson holds degrees from Wellesley College and Harvard University and also attended the Lyndon B. Johnson School of Public Affairs.
 A former teacher and educational policy consultant and researcher, she is the author of the award-winning and critically-acclaimed We’ve Got a Job: The 1963 Birmingham Children’s March.
 She has also published articles in Appleseeds, Calliope, Cobblestone, Dig, Faces, and Odyssey.
 You can visit her website here.

 Meet the Author

-Sanford Levinson is an American legal scholar and a professor at the University of Texas Law School.
+Sanford Levinson is an American legal scholar, a professor in the Law School and the Department of Government at the University of Texas, and a frequent visiting professor at Harvard Law School.
 He holds degrees from Duke, Stanford, and Harvard universities and is the author of several adult works of nonfiction.